cubpack645/pinewoodderby/readme.md

 ```shell
 docker run --rm --name derby -e DJANGO_SETTINGS_MODULE=derby.settings.docker -v path/to/pinewoodderby-data:/data cubpack645/pinewoodderby sleep infinity
 ```
+This will happily run forever, doing nothing.
+Leave it running in this terminal and open a new terminal window for the session where we will actually interact with it.

 ### Step 4: Run a shell within the running docker container

+In a new terminal window, run a shell with the derby container

 ```shell
 docker exec -it derby bash